justsolomon/sql-editor/README.md

 - Used reusable components to prevent repetition in the codebase.

-- Used custom SASS instead of CSS and UI libraries like Bootstrap, Material UI, etc to prevent unnecessary overhead.
+- Used custom SASS instead of CSS frameworks and UI libraries like Bootstrap, Material UI, etc to prevent unnecessary overhead.

 - Used minimal dependencies in the application, e.g I added icons manually as svg assets instead of using an icon library like FontAwesome, since only a few icons were used in the application.